Officials: St. Petersburg subway blast was suicide attack

 Four stations on the subway were closed again Tuesday due to a bomb threat, but later reopened.

-People from Kyrgyzstan and other Central Asian former Soviet republics are common sights in St. Petersburg, home to a large diaspora of migrants who flee poverty and unemployment in their home countries for jobs in Russia.
-While most Central Asian migrants in Russia have work permits or work illegally, thousands of them have received Russian citizenship in the past decades.
+St. Petersburg is home to a large diaspora of people from Kyrgyzstan and other ex-Soviet republics in Central Asia, who flee poverty and unemployment in their home countries for jobs in Russia.
+While most Central Asian migrants in Russia hold temporary work permits or work illegally, thousands of them have received Russian citizenship in the past decades.

 Russian authorities have rejected calls to impose visas on Central Asian nationals, hinting that having millions of jobless men across the border from Russia would be a bigger security threat.

-Patriach Kirill, head of the Russian Orthodox Church, led a service at Moscow’s main cathedral on Tuesday for those killed in the blast.
+Patriach Kirill, head of the Russian Orthodox Church, led a service at Moscow’s main cathedral on Tuesday for those who died.

-“This terrorist act is a threat to all of us, all our nation,” he said quoted by the Interfax news agency.
+“This terrorist act is a threat to all of us, all our nation,” the Interfax news agency quoted him as saying.

+The Eiffel Tower will remain dark overnight to honor the victims of the St. Petersburg bombing, Paris Mayor Anne Hidalgo said in a tweet that carried the hashtag #NousSommesUnis (We Are United).

+Meanwhile, officials in Berlin were being criticized for not bathing the Brandenburg Gate in the colors of the Russian flag, even though the city in the past has lit the gate with colors of various countries that have suffered terror attacks.

 In the past two decades, Russian trains and planes have been frequent targets of attack, usually blamed on Islamic militants.
 The last confirmed attack was in October 2015 when Islamic State militants downed a Russian airliner heading from an Egyptian resort to St. Petersburg, killing all 224 people on board.